 Behavioral therapy is another effective form of therapy that can treat specific phobia.
 The goal of behavioral therapy is to modify the fear-related behaviors and gain control over the dysfunctional behaviors.
 Two of the most effective behavioral techniques used to treat specific phobia are:

 - learning a relaxation technique which allows the individual to control the anxiety, and

 - exposure technique which gradually exposed the individual to feared stimuli.

 Medication can be another treatment approach for individuals with specific phobia.
 However, medication has a limited utility in the treatment of specific phobia.
-In some cases, antidepressants (such as selective serotonin reuptake inhibitors - SSRIs) and tranquilizers (to reduce the anxiety) can be prescribed for individuals with specific phobia.
 Medication seems to be more effective when the individual with specific phobia has another coexistent anxiety disorder.

 - - - - - - - - - - - - - - - - - - - -